-GirlsGetMath@Rochester is a five-day mathematics pilot program open to rising 10th- and 11th-grade students from the greater Rochester, NY, area.
-This commuter-only program encourages young women to explore, and invites them to excel in, the mathematical sciences.
+GirlsGetMath@Rochester is a ten-day half day residential optional mathematics program which encourages young women to explore, and invites them to excel in, the mathematical sciences.
 Accomplished professional women enthusiastic about serving as career models and scientific mentors lead the program.
 Potential topics include cryptography, the mathematics of voting, image processing, prime numbers and factoring, and fractals.

 - Show high school women that the study of mathematics can be exciting, beautiful, and useful